-For optimal performance assuming the time acquisition window is not restricted, Avantes recommends the AvaSpec-ULS2048LTEC spectrometer for this application, as it can support long integration times often exceeding 5s.
-The AvaSpec-ULS2048XL back-thinned CCD spectrometer is recommended when higher speed acquisition is needed.
-For the highest sensitivity, the top model of the SensLine, AvaSpec-HS1024x122-USB2 spectrometer is recommended.
+For optimal performance assuming the time acquisition window is not restricted, Avantes recommends the AvaSpec-ULS2048x64TEC Spectrometer for this application, as it can support long integration times often exceeding 5s.
+The AvaSpec-ULS2048XL-EVO back-thinned CCD spectrometer is recommended when higher speed acquisition is needed.
+For the highest sensitivity, the top model of the SensLine, AvaSpec-HERO spectrometer is recommended.

 While the measurement setup is configured, preventing excitation light from entering the spectrometer is an important issue.
 Possible methods to accomplish this, where one does not exclude the other, include:

 - The use of an AvaLight-LED light source which typically has a narrow bandwidth enabling the limitation of excitation to shorter wavelengths that are not part of the emission spectrum